Revenge trading has been identified as one of the major causes of traders’ failure.

 Steenbarger, who is also the author of the book ‘The Psychology of Trading’ said it is critical for a trader to be self-aware when faced with revenge trading and other challenging trading situations.

-If you look at it closely, while major economic data and events like the US Federal Reserve and other central bank decisions can present trading opportunities, they can also create volatility in the markets.
+If you look at it closely, while major economic data and events like the FOMC meetings and OPEC minutes and other central bank decisions can present trading opportunities, they can also create volatility in the markets.
 And at times volatility can be too much to make it worthwhile to place a trade.

 It is also important to assess your own trading strategy to see if it is appropriate for the current market conditions.
 This will give you the opportunity to make adjustments (if necessary) to the way you trade.